michaelzetune/ParkShare/README.md

 ### Models
 [Add table of models]
 ### Networking
-- [Add list of network requests by screen ]
+- List of network requests by screen
+    - User Registration Screen
+        - (CREATE/POST) Create new user: Name, Email, Password, Profile Picture
+    - Home Feed Screen
+        - (READ/GET) get all listings
+        - (READ/GET) author for the listings
+        - (CREATE/POST) new listing
+    - Map Screen
+        - (READ/GET) location of listing
+        - (READ/GET) title of listing
+    - New Listing Screen
+        - (CREATE/POST) Title, picture, available date, description
 - [Create basic snippets for each Parse network request]
+- CREATE
 - [OPTIONAL: List endpoints if using existing API such as Yelp]